MV Kairali: Probable causes of loss

 Kairali was sailing with a cargo of iron ore in the month of July, which is a peak monsoon month.
-In all probability the vessel may have loaded cargo with high moisture content and possibly exceeding the TML.
+In all probability the vessel may have loaded cargo with high moisture content and possibly exceeding the Transportable Moisture Limit.
 This may have given rise to a condition were the cargo may have liquefied and eventually causing the vessel to capsize.